Sorted for E's & Wizz: Controversy

-Before the release of "Sorted for E's & Wizz", the Daily Mirror newspaper printed a front-page story headed 'Ban This Sick Stunt', alongside an article by Kate Thornton which said the song was 'pro-drugs' and thus called for the tune to be banned.
-The pre-release single had an inlay which Thornton alleged showed buyers how to make an origami 'wrap' or parcel with the intention of 'offering teenage fans a DIY guide on hiding illegal drugs'.
+Before the release of "Sorted for E's & Wizz", the Daily Mirror newspaper printed a front-page story headed 'Ban This Sick Stunt', alongside an article by Kate Thornton that said the song was 'pro-drugs' and thus called for the tune to be banned.
+The pre-release single had an inlay that Thornton alleged showed buyers how to make an origami 'wrap' or parcel with the intention of 'offering teenage fans a DIY guide on hiding illegal drugs'.
 In an interview with music paper NME, on the same day, Thornton was quoted as saying: 'We wanted to see the sleeve pulled and we thought it was a crusade we would take up single-handedly.
 I think the sleeve is something that will concern our readers, although it may not concern yours.'

 Pulp agreed to change the artwork, while continuing to assert that Thornton had misinterpreted the meaning of both the sleeve art and the song's lyrics.
 Lead singer Jarvis Cocker released a statement two days later saying: '..."Sorted..." is not a pro-drugs song...Nowhere on the sleeve does it say you are supposed to put drugs in here but I understand the confusion...
 I wouldn't want anything we do to encourage people to take drugs because they aren't a solution or an answer to anything.
 I don't think anyone who listens to "Sorted..." would come away thinking it had a pro-drugs message.
 If they did I would say they had misinterpreted it.'
 The Daily Mirror printed his statement, but he was unhappy that the front-page article written by Thornton contained the misquote 'I don't want the sleeve to get in the way of what the record is saying, which is an anti-drugs message', which he felt oversimplified the song's meaning once again.
 Cocker also criticised Thornton's decision to contact the father of a victim of an ecstasy-related death for a response.
 The Daily Mirror campaign continued, publishing their readers' response to a poll to have the song itself banned.
 The original sleeve was replaced with a plain white sleeve, once the initial pressing had sold out.